Last modified on April 25th, 2023

-Self-service tools also increase homeowners’ and board members’ satisfaction because they enable them to get work done faster and to access information more quickly.
-The benefits also extend to your team in that they reduce the number of one-off phone calls and emails they have to answer, allowing them to focus on bettering communication and providing high-quality service.
+Self-service tools also increase homeowners’ and board members’ satisfaction because they enable them to get work done faster and access information more quickly.
+The benefits also extend to your team in that they reduce the number of one-off phone calls and emails they have to answer, allowing them to focus on bettering communication and providing a high-quality service.

 For instance, Rob Bishop and his team at RCP Community Management use the self-service tools in AppFolio Property Manager to provide their homeowners and board members with the kinds of modern experiences they want and expect: “All of our customers are so shocked they can pull up the AppFolio app on their phone and have their HOA at their fingertips.
 It makes their lives easier.
 Our homeowners and board members love it!”

 3.)
-Make association meetings virtual
+Make board meetings virtual

-Joe Rector and his team at Pelican Property Management have experienced the benefits of transitioning virtual meetings first-hand: “We’ve switched almost entirely to electronic meetings and Zoom meetings, and I love it.
+Joe Rector and his team at Pelican Property Management have experienced the benefits of transitioning to virtual meetings firsthand: “We’ve switched almost entirely to electronic meetings and Zoom meetings, and I love it.
 I think virtual meetings are actually a stronger way to hold meetings because you can share your screen.
 You can get right to your point and show everybody very quickly what you’re talking about.
 People can do it from home.
 The engagement is up because people aren’t having to travel to get to these board meetings.
 So they’re much more likely to pop on, say, hello, and get their point across.”

 4.)
 Gather feedback digitally

 Effective communication is a two-way street, so you should offer your homeowners and board members ways to provide feedback easily and often.
 Try polling your residents monthly using a digital survey platform, like Survey Monkey, to ask for their input on what they think your management company does well and where they see room for improvement.